 Even though most of us are still trying to figure out our fall wardrobes, New York just completed its fashion week, setting the stage for spring summer fashion trends for 2012.
-For next spring, trends are all about extremes.
+Spring fashion trends this time around are all about extremes.
 Think super-bold colors like bright orange and soft pastels like baby blue, very lady-like sheath dresses and straight-from-the-gym sportswear.

 Top Spring Summer Fashion Trends